svaksha/Julia.jl/Community.md

 ----

-# Julia Summer of Code
+### JSoC
-+ __Program__:: JSoC projects will be similar in scope and nature to that of GSoC.
++ __Program__:: Julia Summer of Code (JSoC) projects will be similar in scope and nature to that of GSoC, and is open to anyone willing to commit three months to a project, although preference will be given to students.
 If you have a project you'd like to propose, write up an description and send it to Stefan Karpinski <stefan@karpinski.org> and Viral Shah <viral@mayin.org> with "JSoC proposal:" in the subject line.
+See the thread on the [user group](https://groups.google.com/forum/?fromgroups=#!topic/julia-users/bolLGcSCrs0)
 + __FinAid__:: Compensation is similar to GSoC - USD5500.00
-+ __Deadline__:: ASAP.
++ __Deadline__:: ASAP, May-Aug of each year.

 ----